itf/6s092/courses/IAP19/PS/PS15/content.md

 Along with the insert operation, we need to be able to remove the maximum.
 This is a bit trickier because removing the root leaves us with... a tree with no root.
 We can't have that.
 So again, our solution is perhaps the simplest possible one: take the last element in the heap (which has no children) and put it at the root, replacing the maximum.

 The only problem is that, of course, it is very unlikely that this element has the greatest key.
 Note, however, that this element is the *only* one not obeying the max heap property.
-So we run max_heapify_down, which moves this misplaced element back into its place, without messing with the other elements of the heap.
+So we run `max_heapify_down`, which moves this misplaced element back into its place, without messing with the other elements of the heap.
 It looks very familiar:

 ```python
 def max_heapify_down(A, p):